 Science of Masks - Q & A

-Do masks REALLY help spread COVID-19?
+Do masks REALLY help prevent the spread COVID-19?
 What if my child has asthma, can she wear a mask safely?
 We know you have questions and want to help you get the facts you need to make good decisions to keep you, your family and our community safe.

 News9’s Amanda Taylor moderated a virtual Q&A with doctors to get the answers to the questions you have.
 Below you can sort by doctor or by the category of questions.